Posted in:

 The rules for withdrawing money differ depending on what kind of ISA you’ve paid into.

-• Stocks and Shares ISA– You can withdraw money and return it within the same tax year.
+• Stocks and Shares ISA – You can withdraw and return money within the same tax year.
 Make sure you know any fees you might need to pay for withdrawing money from your ISA.
-At Moneyfarm, there are none – just a simple management fee and underlying fund fee.
+At Moneyfarm, there are none – just a simple management fee and an underlying fund fee.

-• Fixed-rate cash ISA– This offers more competitive interest rates in exchange for keeping your money locked up for a certain period.
+• Fixed-rate cash ISA – This offers more competitive interest rates in exchange for locking up your money for a certain period.
 Withdrawing early will usually incur a penalty charge.

-• Easy access savings ISA– This type allows money to be withdrawn and returned freely, although usually at the cost of a lower interest rate.
+• Easy access savings ISA – This type allows money to be withdrawn and returned freely, although usually at a lower interest rate.

 What happens to your ISA if you move abroad?

-If you decide to move or relocate abroad, you need to think carefully about what to do with any ISAs you’ve already set up.
-Since ISAs are regulated by the government and are designed for residents of the United Kingdom, relocating overseas could make things complicated.
+If you decide to move or relocate abroad, you must think carefully about what to do with any ISAs you’ve already set up.
+Since ISAs are regulated by the government and are designed for residents of the United Kingdom, relocating overseas could complicate things.

 When you become a non-UK resident, you can still keep any existing ISA, and you will still receive UK tax relief on any money or investments kept there.
 However, you will not be able to add any more funds after the tax year in which you moved.
 The exception to this rule is for Crown employees; they are allowed to deposit money into their ISA accounts while living abroad.